Rings of Power: The Three

-Named for the three elements of fire, water, and air, the Three were the last to be made before Sauron's solo creation of the One.
-While Celebrimbor forged the Three Rings alone in Eregion, they were moulded by Sauron's craft and were bound to the One.
+Named after the three elements of fire, water, and air, the Three were the last to be made before Sauron's solo creation of the One.
+Although Celebrimbor forged the Three Rings alone in Eregion, they were moulded by Sauron's craft and were bound to the One.
 Only after Sauron's defeat, when the One Ring was cut from his finger at the end of the Second Age, did the Elves begin to actively use the Three to ward off the decay brought by time.
+Even then, the Rings could be worn without being seen.
 After the One Ring, they are the most powerful of the twenty Rings of Power.
 They are: